pagkly/Zed/Investopedia3/True Strength Index (TSI) Definition and Uses.md

 True Strength Index (TSI) Definition and Uses
 ## What is the True Strength Index (TSI)?

-The true strength index is a technical momentum [oscillator](https://www.investopedia.com/terms/o/oscillator.asp).
-The indicator may be useful for determining overbought and [oversold](https://www.investopedia.com/terms/o/oversold.asp) conditions, indicating potential trend direction changes via centerline or signal line crossovers, and warning of trend weakness through [divergence](https://www.investopedia.com/terms/d/divergence.asp).
+The true strength index is a technical momentum [[oscillator]](https://www.investopedia.com/terms/o/oscillator.asp).
+The indicator may be useful for determining overbought and [[oversold]](https://www.investopedia.com/terms/o/oversold.asp) conditions, indicating potential trend direction changes via centerline or signal line crossovers, and warning of trend weakness through [[divergence]](https://www.investopedia.com/terms/d/divergence.asp).

 TradingView.

 ### Key Takeaways

 -   The TSI fluctuates between positive and negative territory.
-Positive territory means the [bulls](https://www.investopedia.com/terms/b/bull.asp) are more in control of the asset.
-Negative territory means the [bears](https://www.investopedia.com/terms/b/bear.asp) are more in control.
+Positive territory means the [[bulls]](https://www.investopedia.com/terms/b/bull.asp) are more in control of the asset.
+Negative territory means the [[bears]](https://www.investopedia.com/terms/b/bear.asp) are more in control.
 -   When the indicator divergences with price, that may signal the price trend is weakening and may reverse.
--   A [signal line](https://www.investopedia.com/terms/s/signal_line.asp) can be applied to the TSI indicator.
+-   A [[signal line]](https://www.investopedia.com/terms/s/signal_line.asp) can be applied to the TSI indicator.
 When the TSI crosses above the signal line it can be used as a buy signal, and when it crosses below, a sell signal.
 Such crossovers occur frequently so use with caution.
 -   Overbought and oversold levels will vary by the asset being traded.

 ## The Formula for the True Strength Index (TSI) is